Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     - *NOTE:* Environment name will be the prefix for all of your resources.
 1. [Create the FHIR Resource App Registration.
 Use the instructions here](./ad-apps/fhir-resource-app-registration.md).
 Record the application id and application url for later.
 1. [Create the Auth Context Frontend App Registration.
 Use the instructions here](./ad-apps/auth-context-frontend-app-registration.md).
 Record the application id and application url for later.
-    - Make sure to tell azd about this application with `azd env set ContextAppClientId <context app id>`.
 1. Set your deployment environment configuration.
     ```
     azd env set ApiPublisherName "Your Name"